-VOLTHA transactions that change any configurations or perform any operator actions from any operator or automated interface (CLI, Northbound API, control loop action) should use a Transaction ID (as in ONAP) as a best practice to be able to perform effective security Audit Logging & other Logging.
+Operators should specify security implementations to the SEBA development community, if those implementations benefit core security functions that are better maintained in SEBA open source.
+For example, SEBA transactions that change any configurations or perform any operator actions from any operator or automated interface (CLI, Northbound API, control loop action) could use a Transaction ID that passes through the SEBA processing of configuration actions, in order to perform effective security Audit Logging & other Logging.